-Professor Sammakia's research is focused on the development of new methods and catalysts for stereoselective organic synthesis; medicinal chemistry; the synthesis of natural products; the synthesis of compounds of medicinal relevance; and the synthesis of compounds of interest for their materials properties.
-The group also studies of the mechanisms of reactions which proceed with high levels of selectivity or are otherwise interesting.
+Professor Sammakia's research is focused on the development of new methods and catalysts for stereoselective organic synthesis; the synthesis of natural products; studies of the mechanisms of reactions which proceed with high levels of selectivity or are otherwise interesting; the synthesis and study of compounds of medicinal relevance; and in collaboration with others, the synthesis of compounds of interest for their photophysical properties.

 Organic synthesis, methods development, the application organic synthesis to solve problems in medicine, biology, and energy

 CHEM 3451 - Organic Chemistry for Chemistry and Biochemistry Majors

 Covers bonding, acidity, reaction mechanisms, nomenclature of organic compounds; stereochemistry; structure and reactions of aldehydes, ketones, and carboxylic acids and derivatives.
 Department enforced corequisite: CHEM 3361 or CHEM 3321.